sparkrew/fika/api-finder/README.md

 - **Condition Caching**: Method condition counts are cached to avoid re-parsing
 - **Lazy Parsing**: XML reports are only parsed when precise coverage checks are needed

-For large projects, the most expensive operations are:
-1. Building the Spoon model (one-time cost per project)
-2. Building the call graph (one-time cost)
-3. Path finding (mitigated by reverse traversal)
-4. XML parsing for coverage (mitigated by caching and selective use)

 ## Limitations